bozhinov/dhcp-php/README.md

 ## Why?
 (Momchil) Cause I need it for bHype

-For more details and to see the code in action, check out our blog post: [mysteriouscode.io/blog/dhcp-implementation-in-php/](https://mysteriouscode.io/blog/dhcp-implementation-in-php/)
+For more details and to see the code in action, check original blog post: [mysteriouscode.io/blog/dhcp-implementation-in-php/](https://mysteriouscode.io/blog/dhcp-implementation-in-php/)

 ## Running DHCPServer

-To start the server, run `php src/DHCPServer/server.php serve x.x.x.x/y` Replace `x.x.x.x/y` with an IP and mask for the server (for example, 10.0.0.0/25)
+To start the server, run `php src/DHCPServer/server.php ID`

 ## TODO
-Remove dependencies on PSR and Symphony
+- Remove dependencies on PSR and Symphony
-Use MariaDb for a backend
+- Use MariaDb for a backend
+- Use config from MariaDb (cmd param ID)